mmerce/bigmlflow/README.md

 ## Installation

-This library is available as a Pypi package.
+This library is available as a PyPI package.
 To install it, just run:

 ```bash
     pip install bigmlflow